Nick Hoffman (racing driver)

-Nick Hoffman (born May 1, 1992) is an American professional racing driver and chassis builder.
-He currently competes in the DIRTcar UMP Modified Series, and has previously driven in the NASCAR Camping World Truck Series.
+Nick Hoffman (born May 1, 1992) is an American professional racing driver, chassis builder, and businessman.
+He currently competes full-time in the World of Outlaws Case Construction Late Model Series, driving the No. 9 Longhorn Chassis for Tye Twarog Racing.
+He has also previously driven in the NASCAR Camping World Truck Series, served as the house car driver for Barry Wright Race Cars in 2022, and since 2012 has owned his own chassis company Elite Chassis which produces Dirt Modified's.

 Racing career

 NASCAR Camping World Truck Series

 Hoffman made his racing debut in 2010, where he drove the No. 63 Ford for MB Motorsports.

 Hoffman ran two races in 2011, staying in the No. 63.
 He finished 34th at Nashville and 25th at Kansas.

 In 2018, Hoffman returned to NASCAR, driving the No. 83 for MB Motorsports in the Eldora Dirt Derby, where he had a career best finish of 10th.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)